skip to main content

 Support for innovative research

-Pioneering approaches will be piloted to unlock new insights from smart data, addressing pressing social and economic challenges.
+The programme will support the piloting of pioneering approaches to unlocking new insights from smart data, addressing pressing social and economic challenges.

 Public engagement